noobshow/terms/peoples_trust/ca.md

 <section>

-This Peoples Trust Services Addendum (“Peoples Trust Addendum”) to the Stripe Services Agreement (“Agreement”) provides additional terms applicable to the Payment Services.
+This Peoples Trust Services Addendum ("Peoples Trust Addendum") to the Stripe Services Agreement ("Agreement") provides additional terms applicable to the Payment Services.
 Any terms used but not defined in this Peoples Trust Addendum will have the meaning provided in the Agreement.

-This Peoples Trust Addendum constitutes a legal agreement between you, Stripe, and Peoples Trust Company (“Peoples Trust”).
+This Peoples Trust Addendum constitutes a legal agreement between you, Stripe, and Peoples Trust Company ("Peoples Trust").
 In order to use the Payment Services provided through your Agreement with Stripe, you understand that Stripe or Peoples Trust may enforce any provisions of the Agreement that relate to your use of Payment Services provided in conjunction with Peoples Trust.
 Stripe or Peoples Trust may also terminate this Peoples Trust Addendum at any time, which may limit or terminate your ability to use Payment Services.

 **You must accept all of the terms and conditions of this Addendum to use Services provided by Stripe.
 If you do not accept them, you may not use the Payment Services under this Peoples Trust Addendum.**

 ### 1. Purpose of this Addendum

 When your customer pays you through Stripe, they have the option of paying you through a funding source offered on the Stripe website including a credit or debit card funded payment.
-Since you may be the recipient of a credit or debit card funded payment, Visa U.S.A., Inc. and Visa International (“Visa”) and MasterCard International Incorporated (“MasterCard”)(collectively, the “Networks”) require that you enter into a direct contractual relationship with a bank that is a member of the Networks.
+Since you may be the recipient of a credit or debit card funded payment, Visa U.S.A., Inc. and Visa International ("Visa") and MasterCard International Incorporated ("MasterCard")(collectively, the "Networks") require that you enter into a direct contractual relationship with a bank that is a member of the Networks.
 However, by using Payment Services you are not establishing a depository or other account with Peoples Trust.

 Peoples Trust is not responsible for the provision of any Payment Services by Stripe or your use of the Payment Services for your business.
 Peoples Trust is also not responsible for providing customer service to you to resolve any issues you may have related to your use of the Payment Services; however you may contact Peoples Trust at the address set forth in Section 13, in the event that you are unable to resolve any complaints directly with Stripe.
 You are solely responsible for providing support to your Customers for all issues related to your products and services.